miguelgondu/voronoi_me/readme.md

 A Python script that takes an image and outputs a pixelated version using [Voronoi tessellations](https://en.wikipedia.org/wiki/Voronoi_diagram).

 The script loads the image, places `n_points` random points in the image and uses them as the seeds in a Voronoi tessellation.
+Then, region of the tessellation gets covered by the average color in it.

 Right now the script is somewhat slow, because I went with the overkill of computing the shortest distance of each pixel to the seeds using a [KDTree](https://en.wikipedia.org/wiki/K-d_tree#Nearest_neighbour_search).

 ## Usage